kunwarpreetnarang/Weather-App/README.md

 # Weather-App
-This is a weather app that I have made during my Android course by Udacity Google India CjallengeScholarship.
+This is a weather app that I have made during my Android course by Udacity Google India ChallengeScholarship.